Abdijibar123/find-7/README.md

 findSeven([8, 6, 33, 100]) ➞ "there is no 7 in the array"
 // None of the items contain 7 within them.

-findSeven([2, 55, 60, 97, 86]) ➞ "there is no 7 in the array"
+"there is no 7 in the array"
-//  None of the items contain 7 within them.
+//  None of the items contain 7 wi findSeven([2, 55, 60, 97, 86]) ➞ thin them.
 ```

 Good Luck 😀